maxitg/SetReplace/README.md

 Further, branchlike separation takes precedence over spacelike separation, and timelike separation takes precedence over both.
-As such, edges `{v, f, 1}` and `{v, f, 2}` here are branchlike separated because one of their common ancestors is an expression even though the other one is an event:
+As such, expressions `{v, f, 1}` and `{v, f, 2}` here are branchlike separated because one of their common ancestors is an expression even though the other one is an event:

 ```wl
 In[] := WolframModel[<|"PatternRules" -> {{{v, i}} -> {{v, 1}, {v, 2}},